vaadin/touchkit/README.md

     cd touchkit
     mvn install

-## Issue tracking
+## Issue tracking & Contributions

-The issues for this add-on are tracked using [the Vaadin issue tracker](http://dev.vaadin.com/query?status=%21closed&component=TouchKit).
-All bug reports and feature requests are appreciated.

-## Contributions

-For information about how you can contribute to the project, see https://vaadin.com/contribute
+This project is no longer maintained by Vaadin Ltd. If you want to contribute to the project, please create a fork.
+If you want to become a maintainer, please contact Vaadin Ltd and we will redirect users to your fork.

 ## License

-This add-on is distributed under [AGPL 3.0](http://www.gnu.org/licenses/agpl-3.0.html) and [CVAL 3](https://vaadin.com/license/cval-3).
+Version 5.x is distributed under [Apache 2](http://www.apache.org/licenses/LICENSE-2.0).